allotrope-io/cards/README.md

 This software is built using NextJS, React, and Firebase.
 The eventual hope is for it to be both a desktop PWA (for frequent users to quickly create cards or review their sets) and a website with SEO for users to create decks (e.g. for a specific course) and have classmates discover said decks (and Cram Cards!) when searching for that course through search engines.

 ## Licensing
-Not decided as of yet, but am evaluating open source copyleft licenses.
-Special features, through so called "plugins", will not necessarily be open source (data format aside).
+GPL.
+Special features, through so called "plugins", that are drag-and-drop into the application can have their own proprietary codebases.